FREE DHL SHIPPING | WORLDWIDE DELIVERY | 30 DAY RETURNS

 Potential Demand Slump Once Peak Bridal Passes

-However, analysts stress the outsized contribution of bridal purchasers underpinning recent oval diamond appreciation.
-If economic currents like recessions or demographic slumps ever slow engagements, ovals lose their largest jewelry category.
+However, analysts stress the outsized contribution of bridal purchasers underpinning recent oval diamonds appreciation.
+If economic currents like recessions or demographic slumps ever slow engagements, oval diamonds lose their largest jewelry category.
 With fewer buyers competing but steady supply, weaker demand could pressure values and slow the climb.

 Unknown Longevity as a Style Trend